conda-forge/sporco-feedstock/README.md

 other problems such as Total Variation regularisation and Robust PCA.
-The optimisation algorithms in the current version are based on the Alternating Direction Method of Multipliers (ADMM) or on the Fast Iterative Shrinkage-Thresholding Algorithm (FISTA).
+The optimisation algorithms in the current version are based on the Alternating Direction Method of Multipliers (ADMM) or on the Proximal Gradient Method (PGM).

 Current build status